Ten Things You Never Knew About East Yorkshire

 It’s Connected to Some of Your Favourite Brands and Films

-Hull-born J. Arthur Rank formed the Rank Organisation in 1937 and while you may not have heard of it, it founded or owned some of the country’s most well-known brands, such as Butlins, Haven, Oasis, Rank Xerox, Hard Rock Cafés and many more.
+Hull-born J. Arthur Rank formed the Rank Organisation in 1937.
+While you may not have heard of it, it founded or owned some of the country’s most well-known brands, such as Butlins, Haven, Oasis, Rank Xerox, Hard Rock Cafés and many more.

 It’s Where Robinson Crusoe Embarked on His Doomed Journey